Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Procrastination Threshold Reinforcement Learning (PTRL)

 \end{proposition}

 The linear time dependency of the procrastination thresholds implies that we only need to compute the thresholds for the last interval of each pricing period.
-This reduces the number of thresholds to learn to be independent of the scheduling horizon.
-To accommodate linearity of thresholds, we modify the actor network to output only the mean and variance of $\theta_t^-$ and $theta_t^+$, and directly update the $\theta_t^+$ and $\theta_t^-$ following the actor update rule (\ref{eq:ActorLoss}) and (\ref{eq:ActorUpdate}).
+This makes the number of thresholds to be learned independent of the scheduling horizon.
+To exploit this linear time dependency, we treat $\theta_t^-$ and $\theta_t^+$ for the last interval of each pricing period as scalar learnable parameters and update them directly via (\ref{eq:ActorLoss})--(\ref{eq:ActorUpdate}); their values at all other intervals are computed using the Proposition~\ref{prop:thresholdsproperty}.
+Since Proposition~\ref{prop:thresholdsproperty} does not apply to $\theta_t^0$, it remains an output of the actor network.